 The Company has established the presence of multiple vertically-stacked, sub-horizonal and laterally-extensive mineralized fault zones associated with higher-grade mineralization separated by 30m to 40m-wide zones of lower-grade mineralization

-Gold Basin completed a 10,000m, 103-hole drilling on the project in May 2021, with initial targets designed to expand the known mineralized area at the Cyclopic Area of the project.
-The mineralization identified in historical drilling is open in all directions, indicating that the project has outstanding geological potential for a considerable gold endowment.
+Gold Basin completed a 10,000m, 100-hole drilling on the project in May 2021, with initial targets designed to expand the known mineralized area at the Cyclopic Area of the project.

 - 24.4m @ 1.38 g/t Au from surface

 - 18.2m @ 1.62 g/t Au from 3.1m

 - 18.3m @ 1.34 g/t Au from 16.8m

 - 15.3m @ 1.01 g/t Au from 21.3m